Shaken baby syndrome: Risk factors

+Common risk factors for shaken baby syndrome include perceived excessive crying, behavioral health problems, domestic violence history, frustration intolerance, lack of childcare experience, young infant age, young maternal age, multiple births, having a male infant, full-time working, postpartum depression, single parent families and economic adversity.
+The perpetrators of acute head trauma typically involve the father, stepfather, mother's boyfriend, female babysitter and the mother.
+The age group from child birth to the age of 4 are at greater risk of SBS due to multiple factors, including disproportionate anatomy, lack of or inability to communicate needs, and inability to protect self from a larger adult.

+Episodes of colic are greatest at 6 to 8 weeks of age, and studies have shown a peak in SBS incidence during this time as parents may perceive these episodes as excessive crying.
 Caregivers that are at risk for becoming abusive often have unrealistic expectations of the child and may display "role reversal", expecting the child to fulfill the needs of the caregiver.
-Substance abuse and emotional stress, resulting for example from financial troubles, are other risk factors for aggression and impulsiveness in caregivers.
-Caregivers of any gender can cause SBS.
+Substance abuse and emotional stress, resulting for example from low socioeconomic status or family instability, are other risk factors for aggression and impulsiveness in caregivers.
+Caregivers of any gender can cause SBS, but cases of SBS have been reported to be more common amongst younger parents.
+Studies have shown increased prevalence of SBS among parents 34 years old or younger, especially 24 years old or younger.
 Although it had been previously speculated that SBS was an isolated event, evidence of prior child abuse is a common finding.
 In an estimated 33–40% of cases, evidence of prior head injuries, such as old intracranial bleeds, is present.

+At the community level, risk factors for shaken baby syndrome include social isolation, lack of recreational facilities, lack of external support from family or governmental agencies, unsafe neighborhoods and societal factors such as poverty.